-Ogilvy PR's Social Marketing Practice developed the Dynamics of Cause Engagement study in partnership with Georgetown's Center for Social Impact Communications with the objectives of showcasing trends in cause involvement and evaluating the role of a variety of activities in fostering engagement.
-The study explored a range of dynamics, including the causes in which Americans are most engaged, how Americans become engaged in causes, how the digital revolution has impacted the way the engage and demographic trends in cause involvement.
+Ogilvy's Social Change experts developed the Dynamics of Cause Engagement study in partnership with Georgetown's Center for Social Impact Communications with the objectives of showcasing trends in cause involvement and evaluating the role of a variety of activities in fostering engagement.
+The 2011 study explored a range of dynamics, including the causes in which Americans are most engaged, how Americans become engaged in causes, how the digital revolution has impacted the way the engage and demographic trends in cause involvement.

 Nearly two in five Americans are personally involved with supporting our troops and feeding the hungry, and believe these will remain the most prominent causes in 2011